-In 2019, the reception is open for 1811 places (1308 students will be accepted to the first year to study undergraduate programs, 100 students - according to the specialty program, 403 students - according to the master's programs).
+In 2019, admission is open for 1811 places (1308 students will be admitted to the first year for undergraduate programs, 100 students for the specialty program, 403 students for the master's programs).

 In recent years, the university has been actively introducing a practice-oriented form of education: for senior students, theoretical and practical training takes approximately the same amount of time.
 Moreover, students learn the basics of practical work at the most advanced enterprises of the Samara agricultural industry.

-It is worth noting that much attention is paid in the region to the support of young professionals who have chosen rural work for themselves.
-In the framework of the implementation of the Law of the Samara Region 28-State Duma “On State Support of the Personnel Potential of the Samara Region”, graduates with specialized higher education who were hired for the first time by an employment contract with an agricultural organization or a peasant (farmer) farm receive a lump sum payment of 69 thousand rubles , graduates with secondary specialized education - 34,5 thousand rubles.
+It should be noted that the region pays great attention to supporting young professionals who have chosen to work in the countryside.
+As part of the implementation of the law of the Samara region 28-GD "On state support for the personnel potential of the Samara region" graduates with specialized higher education who are hired for the first time under an employment contract in an agricultural organization or a peasant (farm) farm receive a lump sum payment of 69 thousand rubles , graduates with specialized secondary education - 34,5 thousand rubles.